What Is Sjögren’s Syndrome? How to Tell If You Might Have It

 This Article Is a Long-Form Quiz to Help Determine If You Might Have Sjögren’s

-Note: You do not have to have every symptom on the lists that follow to be considered for Sjögren’s syndrome.
-Where you see the target scores at the end of each section, these are the minimum number of symptoms that most physicians will use to rule in/out Sjögren’s syndrome.
+Note: You do not have to have every symptom on the lists that follow to be considered for Sjögren’s Syndrome.
+Where you see the scores at the end of each section, these are the minimum number of symptoms that most physicians will use to rule in/out Sjögren’s Syndrome.
 All I did was put the wording in everyday context to help you identify the symptoms more easily.

 Example: Sometimes just saying "dry eyes" won't make you think of "a gritty feeling or like you have a speck of dust/dirt in your eye."
 Sometimes saying "reflux" won't make you consider "heartburn."

 Read each category, write down the number of symptoms that pertain to you, answer the quiz at the end, and read your results.

 If your eyes were dry, itchy, and/or sometimes sting, you'd probably go to see an ophthalmologist or visit your primary doctor.
 Sometimes, it feels like a piece of dirt/dust/sand is in your eye.

 But it might not be an eye problem at all... it could be a symptom of another disease.